 Life becomes easy when you can build, test, and deploy projects at one time.
 Isn’t it?
 Yes, it is now possible with this great tool.
-It has prominence in the field of DevOps and thus you can quickly crack your interview by mastering a few answers about this tool.
+Jenkins interview questions and answers must be prepared for any DevOps interview as Jenkins has prominence in the field of DevOps and thus you can quickly crack your interview by mastering a few answers about this tool.
 Let’s explore that tool and those secret interview questions.
 We have also provided answers to each question making your life simple.
 Master these answers to grab a job ASAP.

 Basic Jenkins interview questions and answers for beginners